ska-telescope/developer.skatelescope.org/src/projects/document_project.rst

 Import project to ReadTheDocs
 =============================

 After signing in, one lands on the Dashboard, and the steps for importing a project are pretty self-explanatory from here.
 While importing the project **name** should be the `ska-telescope-` and project's gitlab slug (part in the url after https://gitlab.com/ska-telescope/), i.e. `ska-telescope-ska-python-skeleton`.
 After the project is imported successfully, name should be changed to the name of the project as listed in Gitlab project site.
 Project name could be changed in the *Admin* page of Read the Docs project site.
+As a last step, `kurtcobain-19` account should be added to the project as a maintainer for the system team to manage the documentation later on.

 .. _sub-project: